iliatalebzade/Good-reads/README.md

 ### Authentication and Usres:
 #### Please note that these routes do not work properly since the session store has not been enabled yet, this issue will be fixed in the coming commits.
 * http://localhost:3000/member-data
-  - Informs the user of the fact that they're logged-in if they actually are, that is.
+  - Informs the user of the fact that they're logged-in if they actually are.